varworkshop/ai_coach_fitness_2026/README.md

 ```
 The `qwen3_vl_baseline.py` script will save a file `predictions.json` to the folder `./predictions` by default.
 You can control where to save this file using the flags  `--predictions_save_root` and `--predictions_file_name`.

+You can switch to any other Qwen3-VL model using the `--model_id` argument.

 ### Run Evaluation
-You can evaluate the baseline predictions at `./predictions/predictions.json` using,
+You can evaluate the baseline predictions on the benchmark set at `./predictions/predictions.json` using,
 ```
 export HF_HOME=<path to your hf cache>
 python eval.py \